katwre/visium-xenium-scFFPEseqreference-mapping/README.md

 </figure>
 </br></br>

-My goal: *Which cell states inferred in 10x Visium co-occur in the same regions, and are those co-occurrences supported by real cell-cell neighborhoods in 10x Xenium?*
+My goal: *Which cell states inferred in 10x Visium co-occur in the same regions, and are those co-occurrences supported by real cell-cell neighborhoods in 10x Xenium?

-This is a toy project designed to help me work with Visium, Xenium, and scFFPE-seq datasets together and explore ways to integrate them.
+This is a toy project designed to help me work with mostly with Xenium, but alsso Visium and scFFPE-seq datasets together and explore ways to integrate them.
 You can find my code in the `notebooks` folder.
-If you're just starting your journey in spatial transcriptomics, I hope you find it useful.

 I explore a single FFPE tissue of breast cancer block (Stage II-B, ER + /PR − /HER2 +) analyzed with a trio of complementary technologies scFFPE-seq, Visium and Xenium by <a href="https://doi.org/10.1038/s41467-023-43458-x">Janesick et al Nat.
 Commun.
 2023</a>.
 As far as I know, its the first round of such analysis being done at that time.